lynx picture

 Back to the Table of Contents

-A cancer survivor I have many long-term side effects - Post Breast Therapy Pain Syndrome, neuropathy, lymphedema, fatigue, balance problems to name a few.
+A cancer survivor I have many long-term side effects.
 Studying and practicing Tai Chi for the last 5 years has been very helpful in improving my quality of life.

 Alexandra A.